Roomba 980 Review

 Even if there are cheaper options that offer comparable cleaning performance, I think the 980 is still worth considering.

 One reason is performance.
-It’s one of the best robot vacuums available for cleaning embedded dirt on carpets.
+It’s one of the best robot vacuums for cleaning embedded dirt on carpets.

 Roomba products do so well because of the dual brush and dirt detect that does extra passes on filthier areas.